 The Local Security Policy (secpol.msc) in Windows 11/10 contains important information about the security of a local computer.
 However, it is not a part of the Windows home edition.
 When you try to access the Local Security Policy in Windows 11/10 Home, you will receive an error that says Windows 11/10 can’t find secpol.msc.
 Administrators primarily use it to manage and administer different security parameters of the host computer.

 If you want to apply some security policies on your Windows 11/10 Home system, you must first enable it.
 In this gearupwindows article, we will guide you on downloading and enabling Local Security Policy (secpol.msc) on your computer.

-Please note that enabling Local Security Policy (secpol.msc) will also allow the Local Group Policy (gpedit.msc) on your computer.
+Please note that enabling the Local Security Policy (secpol.msc) will also allow the Local Group Policy (gpedit.msc) on your computer.

 How to Enable SecPol.msc in Windows 11/10 Home?

 Step 1.
 Download the SecPol.msc script on your PC.

 Step 2.
 Right-click on the downloaded files and then click the

 Step 3.
 Then, click the